-- Jazman paid off $8,000 in high interest credit card debt with Upstart
+- Jazman paid off approximately $8,000 in high interest credit card debt with Upstart

 - Repayment was “straightforward and I never missed a payment”